StarGate01/AmongUs-Mumble/README.md

  - Set `Audio Output -> Positional Audio -> Maximum Distance` to something between 2m and 6m - or even more, according to your preferences
  - Set `Audio Output -> Positional Audio -> Minimum Volume` to 0% (lowest setting)

+If the path

 ## How it works
 This is a DLL sideloading/hijacking proxy (proxies `winhttp.dll`), which hooks the IL2CPP functions in memory (using the Microsoft Detours library) and exposes the game state to Mumble via shared memory.
 Originally, I tried a memory-scanning approach (akin to https://github.com/shlifedev/AmongUsMemory/), but this proved to be way to slow.
+In addition, Mumble is instrumented using RPC commands (for muting and unmuting).

 Your anti-virus might flag this as malware, because some of these methods are also sometimes used by malware.
 If you dont trust me, read and compile the code for yourself.